Sara Melander

 Sara Melander‘s spatial story

-Young Sara would be pleased to find her 27-year-old self within walking distance to a rich selection of cafes, bars, restaurants, supermarkets, museums, the movies, theatre… After a detour via Australia, Germany and Skåne for adventure and studies, Stockholm attracted me for the very reason I once glanced at Gothenburg.
-Still, when asked to visualise “my happy place” the other week, neither of the locations I’ve chosen for myself came to mind.
+After a detour via Australia, Germany and Skåne for adventure and academia, Stockholm attracted me for the very reason I once glanced at Göteborg.
+Young Sara would be pleased to find her 27-year-old self within walking distance to a rich selection of cafes, bars, restaurants, supermarkets, museums, the movies, the theatre… Still, when asked to visualise my happy place the other week, neither of the locations I’ve chosen for myself came to mind.
 Instead, I pictured the fields, barns and livestock of my childhood summers spent at my grandma’s cabin in the remote and rural village of Österåsen.
-The day-long drive (x2), for two weeks away from all my friends back home.
-No running water.
-Nothing but the smell of cows and finding ways to fill the void of boredom.
+The day-long drive there and back for two weeks spent away from all friends back home.
+No running water, nothing but the smell of cows and finding ways to fill the void of boredom.
 I saw the calves run toward my sister and I as we routinely went to feed them flowers before dinner, a backdrop of purple mountains and pink clouds.

 Print: